NHSDigital/dtos-manage-breast-screening/docs/infrastructure/deployment.md

 When a pull request is merged to the main branch, the [CI/CD main branch](https://github.com/NHSDigital/dtos-manage-breast-screening/actions/workflows/cicd-2-main-branch.yaml) is triggered.
 It runs tests then authenticates to Azure and triggers the [Deploy to Azure](https://dev.azure.com/nhse-dtos/dtos-manage-breast-screening/_build?definitionId=93) Azure devops pipeline.
 It runs terraform to deploy the entire environment, including both infrastructure and applications.
 Any manual change is overwritten by terraform.

+## Environment variables

+The application consumes environment variables so it can be configured differently for each environment, as per the [12 factor app pattern](https://12factor.net/config).
+This can be used to implement basic feature flags (e.g. `PERSONAS_ENABLED=1`) or configure any _non-secret_ value (e.g. `BACKEND_URL=http://test.backend.gov.uk`).
+See the [exhaustive list](#environment-variables).

+Each environment has a corresponding `variables.yml` file in `infrastructure/environments/[environment]`.
+Any key-value pair will be provided as-is as a container environment variable.
+Note any _secret_ must be stored in key vault as per [Application secrets](#application-secrets).

+The variables are clearly visible on the public repository and should only be changed via a peer reviewed pull request.
+When it is merged, the pipeline updates the variables in each environment using terraform and refreshes the containers with the new values.

+In case of an emergency, variables can also be [changed manually on the container](https://learn.microsoft.com/en-us/azure/container-apps/environment-variables) via the Azure portal.
+Azure then creates a new revision to refresh the container with the updated variables.
+Note this is only temporary as the next terraform run will overwrite the value.

 ## Application secrets

 The application requires secrets provided as environment variables.
 Terraform creates an _app_ Azure key vault and all its secrets are mapped directly to the app as environment variables.
 Developers can access the key vault to create and update the secrets manually.

-Notes:
+See the [exhaustive list](#environment-variables).

+### Notes

 - [the process requires multiple steps](https://github.com/NHSDigital/dtos-devops-templates/tree/main/infrastructure/modules/container-app#key-vault-secrets) to set up an environment initially.
 The process is documented in [create-environment](create-environment.md).
 - The secrets names in key vault are uppercase with hyphen separators.
 They are mapped to environment variables as uppercase with underscore separator. e.g. `SECRET-KEY` is mapped to `SECRET_KEY`.

+### Multi-line secrets

+To set multi-line secrets in a key vault, do the following:

+1. On your local machine, create a text file containing the multi-line secret.
+1. Raise a PIM request then open an Azure Virtual Desktop session in a web browser.
+1. Click the 'Upload files' button in the desktop session toolbar.
+1. Upload the text file you created.
+1. On the AVD, open Terminal.
+1. Navigate to the upload directory with `cd "\\tsclient\Remote virtual drive\Uploads"` and verify the file is there.
+1. Run `az login`.
+1. Select the Core Services subscription.
+1. Run `az keyvault secret set --vault-name [keyvault name] --name [secret name] --file [file name]` to set the secret.
+1. Check the secret is set by viewing the key vault in Azure Portal.
+1. Delete both the local and uploaded files containing the secret.

 ## Manual deployment